Richelieu's ideal (and megalo) dream

-On September 9th September 1585, Suzanne de La Porte and François du Plessis welcomed their new born in the Richeloc castle: Armand-Jean du Plessis de Richelieu was born!... the future cardinal!
+On September 9th 1585, Suzanne de La Porte gave birth to a boy in castle of Richelieu: Armand-Jean du Plessis de Richelieu was born!... the future cardinal!

-This one undertook in 1625 the building work of his ideal city.
+In 1625, this one undertook the construction of his ideal city.
 First, he added a building to the family castle...
-But when the fief was set up as a duchy, in 1631, he wanted something bigger... and royal!
-He owned around 20 fief in order to build a dwelling worthy of his new status.
-To raise his palace, he asked the royal architect Le Mercier, a sir who worked on the Louvre's building works in 1624.
+But in 1631, he wanted something bigger!
+He asked the royal architect Le Mercier, a man who worked on the Louvre building works in 1624.

 Next to this, a tennis court created in 1665.
-Inside the palace, King and Queen's Apartments; a gallery on the right wing's first floor (60 metres long!), full of masterpieces: for instance, paintings of Pérugin, Poussin, Mantegna...
+Inside the palace, King and Queen's Apartments; a gallery on the right wing's first floor (60 metres long!), full of masterpieces: paintings of Perugino, Poussin, Mantegna...
 Richelieu castle also had a beautiful park.
-In short, Richelieu was a royal house!
+In short, it was a real royal house!

-Sold during the French Revolution, the castle was owned in the beginning of the 19th century by a merchant who demolished it in order to sell the stone.
-Nowadays, you can visit the park, two huge grottos and the left detached house.
+The castle was owned in the beginning of the 19th century by a merchant who demolished it in order to sell the stones.